Is budgeting really that important? Learn how to take control of your finances, meet your money goals, and avoid pitfalls!

 2. Quarterly and Annual Bills

 Bills like car insurance, life insurance, car tabs, and garbage collection are paid annually, biannually, or quarterly.
 On a dual income, we always pulled the payment for those bills from savings without issue.
 We were putting enough into savings every month to cover those costs.
 Now that we have less money each month, we have less to put into savings.
-I had realized until recently that the money we were putting in savings each month wasn’t actually enough to cover these bills.
+I just realized recently that the money we were putting in savings each month wasn’t enough to cover these bills.

 Now the plan is to add up all these yearly costs and divide by 12 months in the year.
 The goal would be to put more money than that number into savings each month.
 If I hadn’t been budgeting our money, I wouldn’t have been able to figure out what caused us to drain our bank account over time!